 - In bedroom areas, 80 watts (0.080kW) per square metre is required to cool the floor area.

-Suppose you have a living room that measure up to 5mX5m or 25 square metres.
+Suppose you have a living room that measures up to 5mX5m or 25 square metres.
 Now multiply 25 by 0.125kW, it results to 3.13kW.
 In this case, a cooling capacity of less than 5kW will be perfect for you.

-Significance of Ratings for Cooling Efficiency
+The significance of Ratings for Cooling Efficiency

 The higher the cooling efficiency ratings, the higher energy savings it will fetch.
 It will certainly help you to cut down on your electricity bills as well as reduce the release of harmful environmental emissions.
 In order to promote energy conservation and to make home appliance choice simpler, a 6 star rating system was designed.
 This new rating system has complicated the selection process somewhat; however, you must be careful to look for the old or new ratings that are specifically mentioned in the parentheses.
 An old rating of 5 (very efficient) may in fact have only 2.5 rating on the new system.
 So you must carefully check for (old or new) ratings when selecting the air conditioner.

-Available Air Conditioner Options
+Available Air Conditioner Options: